alban-read/M1-MICRO-FORTH/dumbint.md

 Note the objective here is not to write a fast FIB, but to test the program.

 There is a fast FIB word (FFIB) just to make that point clear.

+#### Adding indefinite loops

+- Added versions of the FORTH indefinite loops.
+- Added tracing with stepping, fixing various issues with tracing as they arose.

 ### Tracing and stepping